 Suppliers of existing FBT hose connections for existing buildings (e.g. for maintenance and repairs) should ensure the hose connection is compatible with NSW based 'V‘ thread of 51/5 TPI.

-Note: The obsolete Victorian based 'V‘ thread of 5 TPI is nearly identical to but not compatible with NSW FBT.
+Note: The obsolete Victorian based 'V‘ thread of 5 TPI is nearly identical to, but is not compatible with, NSW FBT.

 For certifiers